jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 9

-TODO Report unused dependency for `Emoji`
+TODO Report unused dependency for `Diacritics`

-TODO Move somewhere: Similarly to step 3, the import of `Emoji` has become obsolete, so we can remove it too.
+TODO Move somewhere: Similarly to step 3, the import of `Diacritics` has become obsolete, so we can remove it too.

 ### Recap